 Book Clubs

 Gretna Public Library’s book clubs for kids are a great chance for kids to share their love for books with others their age!
-All book clubs take place at the Main Library at 5:00-6:00 on Mondays.
 It’s easy to participate!
 Just stop by either library to pick up a copy of our current book.

 What We’re Reading Now…